 Habit loops are created in large part by our survival, emotion, and logic - our 3 brains.
 The brain stem, limbic system, and cortex.
 Behaviors that turn into habit loops start with a cue, then a routine, ending in reward.
 I'm going to keep this simple, but here are just a couple examples:

 Sometimes people think they have severe chocolate cravings, when in reality they could have a micro nutrient deficiency, like iron or magnesium.
-So the survivor brain is telling the body, "Hey the last time we were this low on magnesium, yummy chocolate saved the day.
+So the survivor brain is telling the body, "Hey the last time we were this low on magnesium, delicious chocolate saved the day.
 Let's do that again."

-During the past couple months, many of us may have been creating new habit loops - adjusting to our new normal.
+During the past few months, many of us may have been creating new habit loops - adjusting to our new normal.
 In these times, it's important to be aware and mindful of our current patterns.
 Think about what you're doing that's new.
-Ask yourself, is this aiding in my wellness?
+Ask yourself, is this aiding to my wellness?
 Am I engaging in binge eating, having 1 too many cocktails, sleeping less, not moving as much?

 1. Make sure you have a cutoff time for eating, I suggest 7 pm.

 2. Have yourself a delicious cup of herbal tea or calming magnesium drink before bed.

 3. Engage in nightly meditations or body scans (there are so many free apps out there!)